 Behold – 32 days of work to take 126 individual photos, stitched together to create one amazing image.
 Michael “Nick” Nichols worked on the image for National Geographic – with the tree representing 110 generations of human life.

 More facts: It would take 46 people of average height (1.62m) standing on each other’s heads to reach the top of The President.
-And it’s still growing – adding one cubic metres of wood per year, making it one of the fastest growing trees in the world.
+And it’s still growing – adding one cubic metre of wood per year, making it one of the fastest growing trees in the world.

 The oldest individual lifeform on earth?
 A 5,063 year old bristlecone pine tree.